config-syncer/config-syncer/docs/CONTRIBUTING.md

 ## Developer Guide

-We have a [Developer Guide](/docs/setup/developer-guide/overview.md) that outlines everything you need to know from setting up your dev environment to how to build and test Kubed.
+We have a [Developer Guide](/docs/setup/developer-guide/overview.md) that outlines everything you need to know from setting up your dev environment to how to build and test Config Syncer.
 If you find something undocumented or incorrect along the way, please feel free to send a Pull Request.

 ## Getting Help

-If you have a question about Kubed or having problem using it, you can contact us on the [AppsCode Slack team](https://appscode.slack.com/messages/C6HSHCKBL/details/) channel `#kubed`.
+If you have a question about Config Syncer or having problem using it, you can contact us on the [AppsCode Slack team](https://appscode.slack.com/messages/C6HSHCKBL/details/) channel `#kubed`.
 Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.

 ## Bugs/Feature request

-If you have found a bug with Kubed or want to request for new features, please [file an issue](https://github.com/kubeops/config-syncer/issues/new).
+If you have found a bug with Config Syncer or want to request for new features, please [file an issue](https://github.com/kubeops/config-syncer/issues/new).

 ## Submit PR